CAFDataProcessing/worker-document/README.md

 An example of the `DocumentEventObject` is explained in `onProcessDocument` section.

-For more details  of the event object refer the java implementation for the class `com.hpe.caf.worker.document.scripting.events.DocumentEventObject`.
+For more details  of the event object,  refer the [onProcessDocument](#on-process-document) section.

 ```
 function onAfterProcessDocument(e)